SinTan1729/chhoto-url/README.md

 The application can be used from the terminal using something like `curl`.
 In all the examples below, replace `http://localhost:4567` with where your instance of `chhoto-url` is accessible.

+You can get the version of `chhoto-url` the server is running using `curl http://localhost:4567/api/version` and get the siteurl using `curl http://localhost:4567/api/siteurl`.
+These routes are accessible without any authentication.

 ### Cookie validation
-If you have set up
-a password, first do the following to get an authentication cookie and store it in a file.
+If you have set up a password, first do the following to get an authentication cookie and store it in a file.
 ```bash
 curl -X POST -d "<your-password>" -c cookie.txt http://localhost:4567/api/login
 ```